-- 1. The Contracting Parties shall provide mutual assistance, in accordance with the provisions of this Treaty, in connection with the investigation, prosecution, and prevention of criminal offenses, and in proceedings related to criminal matters. - Assistance shall include: - (a) taking the testimony or statements of persons; - (b) providing documents, records, and articles of evidence; - (c) locating or identifying persons; - (d) serving documents; - (e) transferring persons in custody for testimony or other purposes; - (f) executing requests for searches and seizures; - (g) assisting in proceedings related to immobilization and forfeiture of assets; restitution; collection of fines; and - (h) any other form of assistance not prohibited by the laws of the Requested State.

-- 3. Except as otherwise provided in this Treaty, assistance shall be provided without regard to whether the conduct which is the subject of the investigation, prosecution, or proceeding in the Requesting State would constitute an offense under the laws of the Requested State. - 4.
-This Treaty is intended solely for mutual legal assistance in criminal matters between the Parties as set forth in paragraph (1) above.
+- 1. The Contracting Parties shall provide mutual assistance, in accordance with the provisions of this Treaty, in connection with the investigation, prosecution, and prevention of criminal offenses, and in proceedings related to criminal matters. - 2.
+Assistance shall include: - (a) taking the testimony or statements of persons; - (b) providing documents, records, and articles of evidence; - (c) locating or identifying persons; - (d) serving documents; - (e) transferring persons in custody for testimony or other purposes; - (f) executing requests for searches and seizures; - (g) assisting in proceedings related to immobilization and forfeiture of assets; restitution; collection of fines; and - (h) any other form of assistance not prohibited by the laws of the Requested State. - 3.
+Except as otherwise provided in this Treaty, assistance shall be provided without regard to whether the conduct which is the subject of the investigation, prosecution, or proceeding in the Requesting State would constitute an offense under the laws of the Requested State. - 4.
+This Treaty is intended solely for mutual legal assistance between the Contracting Parties.
 The provisions of this Treaty shall not give rise to a right on the part of any private person to obtain, suppress, or exclude any evidence, or to impede the execution of a request.